Carrgan/carrgan.io/life/2022-03-26-A-Clockwork-Orange.md

 We are interested in you.

 When you leave, you’ll have no worries.
-We’ll see to everything.A good job on a good salary.
+We’ll see to everything.
+A good job on a good salary.

 We always help our friends, don’t we?